JLeevi/junction23/README.md

 ## Overview

-Welcome to SupplySignal, your go-to solution for efficiently monitoring and managing supply chain risks.
-In today's complex global landscape, disruptions in the supply chain can have far-reaching consequences.
-SupplySignal is here to keep you one step ahead by automatically fetching and analyzing relevant information from various news feeds and disaster watch sources.
+Welcome to SupplySignal, your solution for proactive supply chain risk management.
+In today's intricate global business landscape, disruptions in the operations of even a single supplier can bring an entire production line to a standstill.
+SupplySignal empowers companies by providing continuous, timely, and relevant information on major events affecting raw material suppliers, enabling proactive adjustments to sourcing operations in the face of high risks.

 ## Problem Statement

-In the face of intricate supply chains, a hiccup in the operations of even one supplier can grind a company's production to a halt.
-Traditional methods of monitoring involve sifting through multiple news feeds, a time-consuming process that often leads to delayed responses.
-SupplySignal addresses this challenge by automating the data collection, filtering, and analysis process, providing users with timely insights to adjust their sourcing operations effectively.
+In the traditional approach, staying informed about supplier-related events involves manual scrutiny of multiple global news feeds and data sources, a time-consuming process prone to delayed responses.
+SupplySignal tackles this challenge head-on by automating data retrieval, filtering pertinent information based on supplier locations and topics, employing a Language Model (LLM) for analysis, and presenting users with concise risk descriptions.
+Accessible through a user-friendly monitoring dashboard, SupplySignal ensures timely insights to optimize sourcing strategies.

-## Features

-### 1. Automated Information Retrieval

-SupplySignal fetches data from diverse news feeds and disaster watch sources, ensuring a comprehensive view of potential risks.

-### 2. Location and Topic-Based Filtering

-Efficiently narrow down the information overload by selectively querying based on supplier locations and predefined keywords, reducing the search space.
-We can utilize domain knowledge of the key risks for each site to effectively monitor what matters the most.
+Check out a demo of the SupplySignal monitoring dashboard [here](https://junction23-beige.vercel.app).

+## Three Pillars of Development

-### 3. Trustworthy Results
+### 1. Trustworthiness of Results

+To guarantee the reliability of results, we implement rigorous measures:

+- **Location and Topic-Wise Queries:** Results are sanitized through selective queries, focusing on supplier locations and predefined keywords.
+We can leverage domain knowledge to scan for risks in specific locations.

-To ensure reliability, all conclusions are backed by transparent sources, including news articles and reports from reputable organizations like the United Nations and the European Union.
+- **Augmented Information:** News articles are enriched with up-to-date global disaster information curated by reputable organizations like the United Nations and the European Union.

-### 4. Monitoring Dashboard

-Access SupplySignal through an intuitive web-based monitoring dashboard, providing a user-friendly interface for staying informed.

-### 5. Modular Architecture

-The highly modular architecture allows for easy integration and future-proofing.
-Swap out the underlying Language Model (LLM) without disrupting the rest of the data pipeline.

-## Trustworthiness

-SupplySignal prioritizes the quality of information, implementing checks and balances to minimize model hallucinations.
-Source transparency is a key principle, with every claim supported by verifiable sources.

-## Efficiency at its Core

-SupplySignal's efficiency stems from its ability to process a vast amount of news in less time and with minimal energy consumption.
-Here's how:
+- **Source Transparency:** Claims made by the AI are backed by verifiable sources, ensuring trustworthiness.
+All conclusions are complemented by either news articles or GDACS reports.

+- **Prompt Design:** The LLM utilizes a predefined and tested prompt to avoid hallucinations.

+### 2. Efficiency of the Solution

+SupplySignal excels in efficiency, outperforming traditional methods:

-- **Batch Processing:** Filters down the news to a manageable batch for LLM processing (e.g., <10 articles per day).
+- **Batch Processing:** Filters vast amounts of news to a manageable batch (e.g., <10 articles per day) for LLM processing.

+- **Geographically Pinpointed News:** Reduces search space by pinpointing news to relevant areas, streamlining information retrieval.

+- **Keyword-Driven Topic Queries:** Precision in news topic queries using carefully defined keywords enhances the accuracy of relevant article identification.

 - **Location-Wise Clustering:** Simultaneously processes batches of relevant news clustered by location, optimizing efficiency.

-- **Modular Architecture:** Easily switch out LLMs without disrupting the overall data pipeline, ensuring adaptability and scalability.
+- **Modular Architecture:** The solution's modular architecture allows for easy LLM switching without disrupting the overall data pipeline.

+### 3. User Experience

+- The value we provide is based on providing information you can *act on*.
+Thus, it is important that the results are easily viewed and understood.
+Our dashboard aims to achieve just this.
+- We value your feedback on the user experience.
+Try out the SupplySignal monitoring dashboard and share your opinions with us.

 **Stay Ahead with SupplySignal - Because Proactive is Better than Reactive!**

+---